 emails so that they could be “searched and analyzed for content potentially responsive to a particular request for information.”
 Enclosure 3 does not explain why the IRS would have to reprocess these emails to satisfy its February 2014 commitment.

 Moreover, having already collected and processed Ms. Lerner’s complete email account as of 2013, it is incredible that the IRS could have failed to notice a gap of nearly two years in her email record until 2014.
 At a minimum, the failure to notice such a gap calls into serious doubt the quality of the IRS’s previous productions to Congress.
 Standard quality control measures would seem to call for an analysis of an email account’s metadata after collection and processing to safeguard against data loss during those phases of a document production.
+In incidents of data loss, most people that have been affected by it would consider using the services of a company like DriveSavers in an attempt to recover it as there’s nothing worse than fearing that your data has been lost forever.
 Such a review would have surely alerted IRS officials to the enormous gap that exists in Ms. Lerner’s emails.

 In light of the foregoing, I respectfully request answers to the following questions: